radanovicnikola93/GAE-guess-the-number/README.md

-# GAE-guess-the-number
+# About

-A basic guess the secret number GAE project with Jinja templating engine
+Basic GAE project with Jinja templating engine

+# Usage

+1. Click on Download ZIP
+2. Save on your disk and unzip
+3. Run the code with this command: `dev_appserver.py ./`
+4. Open your browser and go to: `http://localhost:8080/`